<

 Aconcagua · Normal Route

-Aconcagua is the altitude test.
-Denali’s 20,310 ft feels like 22,000+ due to high-latitude barometric effects — climbers who have not been above 19,000 ft before Denali face a physiological unknown at Camp 4.
-Aconcagua’s 22,838-ft summit and 14-day expedition profile rehearses exactly the altitude endurance Denali requires.
+Aconcagua is the altitude test[4].
+Generally, Denali’s 20,310 ft feels like 22,000+ due to high-latitude barometric effects.
+Specifically, climbers who have not been above 19,000 ft before Denali face a physiological unknown at Camp 4.
+Notably, Aconcagua’s 22,838-ft summit and 14-day expedition profile rehearses exactly the altitude endurance Denali requires.

-For climbers who already have Rainier experience (from Stage 1), the Aconcagua progression compresses to a focused 11-month build: altitude exposure early in the calendar year, a Cotopaxi or Orizaba climb mid-year for the 19,000-ft ceiling break, then Aconcagua in Southern Hemisphere summer.
+For climbers who already have Rainier experience from Stage 1, the Aconcagua build compresses to a focused 11-month timeline.
+Altitude exposure early in the calendar year, a Cotopaxi or Orizaba climb mid-year for the 19,000-ft ceiling break, then Aconcagua in Southern Hemisphere summer.
 See the full Aconcagua progression plan for the detailed stage structure.

-Extreme altitude Multi-week expedition High-altitude summit day International logistics Wind tolerance
+Skills built: Extreme altitude · Multi-week expedition · High-altitude summit day · International logistics · Wind tolerance

 Expedition fee$4,500-7,500